djyako/explorereact/README.md

 # explorereact
-This is for my friend
+This is for my friends